What advice to expats in Santiago have about housing?

 When we asked people living in Santiago about the social scene there, they described it saying...

 "When looking for housing in Santiago, it is important to research the area thoroughly and make sure it is safe and secure.
 It is also important to consider the cost of living in the area, as some areas may be more expensive than others.
 Additionally, it is important to consider the proximity to public transportation, as this can make commuting to work or school much easier.
-Finally, it is important to make sure that the housing is in good condition and that all necessary amenities are available," said a member in Santiago, Chile.
+Finally, it is important to make sure that the housing is in good condition and that all necessary amenities are available," said another in Santiago, Chile.

 Other Questions: